Nicholashuber/Learning-Salesforce-Development/Web Services/Rest Service/README.md

 # Rest Service examples.

-REST has been preferred for services that are exposed as public APIs.
+REST is preferred for services that are exposed as public APIs.
+<br/><br/>

 REST stands for Representational State Transfer;